Update on public health issues related to Polonium-210 investigation

 - 34 people had results above 1 millisievert (mSv), but below 6mSv indicating no public health risk, and no health concern to the individual, but probable contact with Po-210

-- 16 people had results above 6mSv which are not significant enough to cause any illness in the short term and any increased risk in the long term is likely to be very small
+- 13 people had results above 6mSv which are not significant enough to result in any illness in the short term and any increased risk in the long term is likely to be very small

 Notes for Editors

 - For the latest information on locations go to the London Resilience Team website at www.londonprepared.gov.uk

 - Media enquiries to HPA London press office on 020 7759 2824 or to HPA CRCE press office on 01235 822 744 or 01235 822 745.
 If you are calling out of hours please call 020 8200 4400.